dhirajpatra/ollama-langchain-streamlit/README.md

 # Ollama and Phi3 Based Chatbot Application

-This repository contains a Streamlit application that leverages the Ollama and Phi3 models to create an interactive chatbot.
-The application is designed to provide fast and accurate responses to user queries.
+This repository contains a Flask-based application using the Ollama and Phi3 models to create an interactive chatbot.
+The application is designed to provide fast and accurate responses to user queries through a microservices architecture, where the front-end and back-end are isolated.
+Unlike other setups where Streamlit and Ollama might be combined, our system uses REST APIs for communication between the front-end and back-end, allowing for greater flexibility and modularity.

 ## Features
 - Interactive chatbot interface
 - Model optimization for faster inference
 - Efficient resource management with Docker
+- Microservices architecture with isolated front-end and back-end components

 ## Prerequisites
 - Docker
 - Docker Compose
-- Streamlit
+- Flask (for back-end)
+- Front-end application framework (e.g., React)

 ## Installation